jmil/Bioe421_521-MicrocontrollerApplications/Lab_08--CircuitPlayground-Part3/Lab08--CircuitPlayground-Part3.md

 ## Lab 8.
 Circuit Playground Part 3

+### Charge up your Circuit Playground Battery

+You will want to be able to use Circuit Playground on battery power, so start today's lab by charging up your battery using the included USB charger.

+## Assignment
 Use your knowledge of Circuit Playground to complete the following Challenge.

-## Assignment

 You should save your new or edited `.ino` file(s) in a new directory for today: